|WHAT ARE YOUR WELLNESS GUIDELINES?|

 |What are the Physical clearance requirements for camp?|

-If camper has had a physical within the calendar year OF THE FIRST DAY OF CAMP clearing her to participate in interscholastic and/or recreational sports, you will sign off that she's had a physical with in the calendar year on page 3. (ex.
-Sports Physical 8/5/21 for her fall sport - would qualify her as cleared for camp, since camp is in July, regardless of which session)
+If camper has had a physical within the calendar year OF THE FIRST DAY OF CAMP clearing them to participate in interscholastic and/or recreational sports, you will sign off that your child had a physical within the calendar year. (ex.
+Sports Physical 8/1/22 for fall sport - would qualify your child as cleared for camp, since camp is in July, regardless of which session.)